- Stage 1: Site investigation and feasibility30 Jun 20192018-2019

 - Make the area more vibrant and active

-‘’negotiate with adjoining land stakeholders a put option (not an obligation) for Council to sell/transfer the Properties to one or more of them; simultaneously or subsequently offer Properties to the market through a competitive public process; commence the statutory processes under section 189 of the local Government Act 1989, including providing public notices of its intention to sell/exchange the Properties, seeking submissions from the community on this intention’’.
+- commence the statutory processes under section 189 of the local Government Act 1989, including providing public notices of its intention to sell or exchange the Properties, seeking submissions from the community on this intention.'

 Preliminary technical investigations were completed in 2018-2019.
 We would like to thank all residents, traders and carpark users for their patience while these studies were conducted.